 The LPH Community Gardens employ four teen apprentices from LPH each season to manage the garden operations.
 The apprentices oversee the garden plans, maintain the plants, and engage their neighbors in the spaces.
 They also learn job and budgeting skills and engage in a two week internship at a local business to explore career opportunities.

 Community Matters currently operates three community gardens in LPH – the Victory Garden (on St. Michael Street by our main campus), the Aaron Raines Memorial Garden (on 8th Street), and the largest of the three, the Sassafras Garden (on Neave Street).
-Our community gardens provide the opportunity to grow meaningful, neighborly relationships among residents and engage with fresh foods.
-The three main goals of our gardens are: empowerment, production, and engagement.

 We are always in need of volunteers to help out in the gardens.
 If you are interested in getting involved with our gardens please contact us!